RakhithJK/dotnet-vscode-csharp-wiki/Installing-Beta-Releases.md

 2. Click the `...` at the top-right corner of the Extensions pane and select "Install from VSIX..." on the menu that appears.

    ![Install from VSIX](images/install-from-vsix.png)

+3. Locate the `.vsix` file you download and click "Open".
+4. Visual Studio Code will prompt you to restart to enable the extension.
+Click "Restart" to confirm.

+That's it!